BDHU/minimalist/README.md

 3. Create a file called `/_layouts/default.html` in your site
 4. Paste the default layout content copied in the first step
 5. Customize the layout as you'd like

+For example, this [repository](https://github.com/BDHU/bdhu.github.io) shows how customizations are made on the original theme.

 ### Customizing Google Analytics code